-It is one of the many factors that determines the amount of ink that is transferred to the print material, and therefore has to be accurately controlled and measured.
+It is one of the many factors that determine the amount of ink that is transferred to the print material and therefore has to be accurately controlled and measured.

 Anilox Volume 101: The Basics

-When understanding the importance of anilox volume considerations in your flexo printing process, it is first important to have a comprehensive knowledge of how the anilox functions
+When understanding the importance of cell volume considerations in your flexo printing process, it is first important to have a comprehensive knowledge of how the anilox functions

 This cell volume determines both the amount of ink the image carrier receives, as well as the density of the resulting ink.

 Anilox Volume Measurements

 Cell carrying capacity is measured in Billions of Cubic Microns (BCMs).
 Microns are very small units of measurement; with human hair actually being 70 microns thick in diameter.
 Cell volume is expressed in billion cubic microns per square inch, or BCM/in².

 Some of the conventional anilox cell measuring tactics include microscopic measurement and liquid volume measurement.